triane/IAT-806-Final-Project/README.md

 # IAT-806-Final-Project

-TouchDesigner file along with capture folder and backup folder supporting files
+TouchDesigner file along with supporting capture folder and backup folder

 TouchDesigner project is using build 2025.31740